 Select Realized Resource Interaction New or Existing Resource Interaction To create new Resource Interaction, specify Conveyed Information Item and Exchange Direction.
 You can also select existing Resource Interaction from Drop Down List.
-Create New or Select Existing Resource Interaction Specify Producing and Consuming Functions Conveyed Item: Resource Interaction: Direction: Add Resource Inter Medical Condition
+Create New or Select Existing Resource Interaction 2.
+Specify Producing and Conveyed Item: Resource Interaction: Medical Condition Consuming Functions Direction: From MRT Searcher To MRT Rescue Unit Add Resource Interaction to corresponding relationships < Back Next > Finish Cancel Help

-Figure 135 -- Resource Interaction creation wizard.
+Figure 144 -- Resource Interaction creation wizard.
 Creating new Resource Interaction when resources are known from the wizard invocation context.

 Box Description Conveyed Item One or more Resource Interaction Items that are conveyed by the information flow from the sending Resource to receiving Resource.
 Resource Interaction Resource Interaction that specifies an information flow for specified conveyed items.
 If you select an existing Resource Interaction from the drop-down list, Conveyed Item and Direction boxes will be filled with corresponding information automatically.
 You will be able to edit values of conveyed items.
 The direction of the information flow won't be editable.
-NOTE: Available if sending and receiving Resources are known from the wiz ard invocation context.
+NOTE: Available if sending and receiving Resources are known from the wizard invocation context.
 Sending Resource Resource that sends the specified conveyed information.
 NOTE: Available if a Resource is unknown from the wizard invocation context.
 Receiving Resource Resource that receives the specified conveyed information.
 NOTE: Available if a Resource is unknown from the wizard invocation context.
 Direction Direction of the information flow.
-Sending Resource: AT MRT Searcher Receiving Resource: MRT Rescue Unit Direction: From MRT Searcher To MRT Rescue Unit To MRT Searcher To MRT Rescue Unit Add Resource In From MRT Rescue Unit To MRT Searcher Add Resource In From MRT Rescue Unit To MRT Searcher Add Resource In From MRT Rescue Unit To MRT Searcher Add Resource Interaction to corresponding relationships Select the check box, if you want to add the Resource Interaction to corresponding relationships existing in other related diagrams.
-These are the relationships that can realize the Resource Interaction: System Connector (SV-1 Systems Interface Internal Description, SV-2 Systems Communication Internal Description) Resource Connector (DoDAF)/ Resource Interface (MODAF) (SV-1 Systems Interface Internal Description, SV-2 Systems Communication Resource Connector (DoDAF)/ Resource Interface (MODAF) (SV-1 Systems Interface Internal Description, SV-2 Systems Communication Internal Description, SV-2 Systems Communication Function Edge (SV-4 Systems Functionality Description) Resource Message (SV-10c Systems Event-Trace Description)
+Sending Resource: Ar MRT Searcher Receiving Resource: 🔊 MRT Rescue Unit Direction: From MRT Searcher To MRT Rescue Unit From MRT Searcher To MRT Rescue Unit Add Resource In: From MRT Rescue Unit To MRT Searcher After changing the direction from the default one, the sending resource will be switched with the receiving resource.
+The direction of the Resource Interaction will be changed accordingly.
+Add Resource Interaction to corresponding relationships Select the check box, if you want to add the Resource Interaction to corresponding relationships existing in other related diagrams.
+These are the relationships that can realize the Resource Interaction: System Connector (SV-1 Systems Interface Internal Description, SV-2 Systems Communication Internal Description) Resource Connector (DoDAF)/ Resource Interface (MODAF) (SV-1 Systems Interface Internal Description, SV-2 Systems Communication Internal Description) Function Edge (SV-4 Systems Functionality Description) Resource Message (SV-10c Systems Event-Trace Description)